Back to Bridge

 Welcome to the user interface ("User Interface") for the iKAS bridge ("iKAS Bridge").
-The following terms of use ("Terms") govern your access and use of the User Interface, including all related tools, web applications, smart contracts, and application programming interfaces (APIs) made available thereon.
+The following terms of use ("Terms") govern your access and use of the User Interface.

 By accessing or using the User Interface, you represent and warrant that you: